juansanzone/sanzomap/README.md

 - Show list of cities ✅
 - Show city details with a Map view ✅
 - Allow search by prefix based on document criteria ✅
-- Favorite / remove from favorites feature
+- Favorite / remove from favorites feature ✅ - (Swipe cell to fav/unfav)
-- Stored locally for Favorite feature (remains on each app launch)
+- Stored locally for Favorite feature (remains on each app launch) ✅
 - Filter by Fav / unfav ✅
 - Landscape and portrait designs support ✅
 - Unit test ✅